 While getting rid of cockroaches can be difficult after an infestation arises, preventing them is relatively easy, though not foolproof.
 Take a look at the cockroach prevention tips below to reduce the likelihood that roaches will invade your home or commercial space.

 - Clean, clean, and clean again.
-Cockroaches will eat just about anything from rotting food to pet hair to grease.
+Cockroaches will eat just about anything, from rotting food and pet hair to grease.
 So when we say that a clean house can prevent cockroaches, we mean really clean.
 If your home is crumb- and mess-free from top to bottom, including in cracks and under appliances, you should have no problems with roaches.
 However, this is much easier said than done.
-Getting into the habit of cleaning the kitchen floors, counter tops, and dishes regularly is a great place to start in cockroach prevention.
+Getting into the habit of cleaning the kitchen floors, countertops, and dishes regularly is a great place to start in cockroach prevention.

 - Keep food stored tightly.
 Food should be stored in sealed containers that roaches can’t chew through such as hard plastic or glass.
 This includes both human food and pet food.

 - Take out the trash.
 If your counters and floors are clean, roaches will still sniff out something tasty in your trash.
 Make sure to not only take the trash out regularly, but also wipe down the inside and outside of your trash can with a disinfectant whenever you take the bag out.
 Along these lines, make sure your trash can has a tight-fitting lid.

 - Seal up cracks, crevices, gaps, and any other openings that rodents will love.
 As your Sacramento pest control company, we can perform a thorough inspection to help you find these entry points.

 Signs Of A Cockroach Infestation

 Cockroaches are most active at night and are great at hiding during the day.
 As we mentioned before, they are one of the fastest animals on earth per their size.
 They can dash under the refrigerator in an instant, leaving you to wonder if you actually just saw a cockroach or if it was all in your imagination.